mibuthu/wp-event-list/src/readme.txt

 == Changelog ==

+= 0.8.8 (2022-03-07) =
+* add some missing sanitization for request variables
+* fixed / improved layout and escaping of html, rss and ical output
+* improved display of widget options form

 = 0.8.7 (2022-02-19) =
 * fixed a vulnerability that the plugin does not sanitize and escape the settings before safing them to the database